 Castel, coble stone streets, orange trees with fruit, white washed buildings... yep, got all that

-For a kid from Ohio off travelling the world, castles still rate pretty high.
+For a kid from Ohio off traveling the world, castles still rate pretty high.
 Not as many in Ohio as over here.

 Seconds before the camera tumbled off the fence post and landed on a big rock.
 Now with a new dent and fewer functions!